romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Where should you store your security policy publicly if you plan to communicate about disclosing vulnerabilities?
+Q: Where should you store your security policy publicly if you plan to communicate about disclosing vulnerabilities?
 <details><summary>Show the answer</summary><p>

 - **In the root of your repository in a file named SECURITY.md**